akulmehta/glybrary-docs/user/guides/probes/Proteins.md

     1. Enter a [Unique Probe Identifier](/user/guides/Probes.md#unique-probe-identifier) which can help identify this entry.
 Note:
         - A good probe identifier is something absolutely unique and can include some information about the source, catalog number and batch or date of preparation.
         - The unique probe identifier cannot be changed once it is set.
 So make absolutely sure what you enter here.
+    1. If assigned a request id/number, then select the request number/identifier from the list available to you.
     1. Enter the protein name, description, sequence (if known), genetic sequence (if known).
     1. Add any external database entries by clicking the blue `+` button . e.g. UniProt IDs.